Understanding Your International Competence

 According to the OECD (Global competence, PISA 2018), International Competence Includes:

-This means being able to recognise phenomena and impacts both in your own environment and in the international context.
-You can see, for example, how social or economic changes affect different parts of the world, and you are able to connect these perspectives in your own thinking and actions.
+You can recognise phenomena and impacts both in your own environment and in the wider world.
+You understand, for example, how social or economic changes in one country affect other parts of the world, and you can connect these perspectives in your own thinking and actions.

 This reflects your motivation to make a positive impact on common issues and to act responsibly, both as an individual and as part of a community.
 It means striving to promote environmental, economic, and social sustainability, as well as wanting to help build a fairer and better future for everyone.